Michiepaiper/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 3- The numbers speak for themselves.
 Write a function that prints the numbers, from 0 to 9, followed by a new line.

+Task 4- I believe in Numbers and Signs.
+Write a function that prints the numbers, from 0 to 9, followed by a new line.